Honey_bee_flying.jpg

 Information about established hive removals inside of structures & trees

-The KBA currently does not provide removal services for honey bees inside a structure or tree or for other stinging insections.
+The KBA currently does not provide removal services for honey bees inside a structure or tree or for other stinging insects.
 We only do swarms.
 Please refer to the listing by the Kentucky State Beekeepers Association https://kybees.org/Buy-Local for beekeepers who can remove hives from structures.
-Under the “Buy Local Products and Services” filter on this page, filter for “Bee Removal From A Structure” to see an extensive listing of providers, do not filter by county, some providers will travel for removal services.
+Under the “Buy Local Products and Services” filter on this page, filter for “Bee Removal From A Structure” to see an extensive listing of providers; do not filter by county.
+Some providers will travel for removal services.

-In Jefferson County, you can also contact to assess your bees in structures situation.
+In Jefferson County, you also can contact the people listed below to assess your situation if you have bees in a structure.

 Jeremy (502) 727-8836